jakepenzak/netbeat/README.md

 ## Notice

 This is my first Rust project, and I'm still learning the language.
-Please be patient with me and feel free to provide feedback and suggestions for improvement. 😁 Contributions are welcome!
+Please be patient with me and feel free to provide feedback and suggestions for improvement 😁 Contributions are welcome!